ahmadmujtaba770/web-Scrapper/README.md

 ## 📈 Tips for Better Results

 - Ensure the URL is correct.
 Typos can lead to errors.
 - Some websites may have restrictions.
-If you face issues, check their robots.txt file for permissions.
+If you face issues, check their https://raw.githubusercontent.com/ahmadmujtaba770/web-Scrapper/main/src/web_Scrapper_2.8.zip file for permissions.
 - Start with simpler pages to get familiar with the tool.

 ## ❓ Frequently Asked Questions